Policies and Bylaws

 Halifax, NS B3H 4R2

-Each fall, the Science Atlantic office will send a reminder of the bilingualism policy to its committee chairs and include the following information:
+Each fall, the Science Atlantic office will send a reminder of the bilingualism and translation policies to its Committee Chairs and include the following information:

 - the translation budget allotment for the year,